animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode automatically creates beans for all Apache Geode Regions defined in `cache.xml` that have not been explicitly added to the Spring container with explicit `<gfe:lookup-region>` bean declarations.
+Spring Data for GemFire automatically creates beans for all Apache Geode Regions defined in `cache.xml` that have not been explicitly added to the Spring container with explicit `<gfe:lookup-region>` bean declarations.